ChimeHQ/Impact/README.md

 First, you must keep in mind that it **only** captures information about crash events.
 It does not have any facilities for transmitting those events back to you or translating them into human-readable versions.

 Second, Impact is very much still a work-in-progress.
 At the moment, it only supports macOS.
-While it builds other platforms, there's major functionality missing.
+While it builds for other platforms, there's major functionality missing.

 ## Relationship to Crashlytics